hoffmangroup/segway/doc/segway.rst

 segment per sequence that actually does not meet.
 This is expected and will be fixed in a future release.

+Note that increasing hard minimum or maximum length constraints will greatly increase memory use and run time.
+You can decrease this performance penalty by increasing ruler size (which makes the precision of the duration model a little coarser), or by using the soft length priors below.

 Use these segment lengths along with the supervised learning feature with caution.
 If you try to create something impossible with your supervision labels, such as defining a 2300-bp region to have label 1,